hth73/hth73/README.md

 </p>

 ---
-- 🧠 Currently, I am learning about automated installations of Ubuntu, Manjaro, and NixOS using Packer, Vagrant, and Ansible.
-I am also exploring OpenStack, Docker, and CoreOS, along with many other areas of IT.
+- 🧠 Currently, I am learning about automated installations of Ubuntu, Manjaro, NixOS, CoreOS using Packer, Vagrant, and Ansible.
+I am also exploring OpenStack, Docker, and Kubernetes, along with many other areas of IT.
 - 🖌️ I enjoy pencil drawing and photo manipulation using Adobe Photoshop.

 ***